Harshit-Git07/BlueLightCard/packages/mobile-hybrid/HybridArchitecture.md

         }
       }
       ```

+  2. Now we need to attach the `onMessage` function to the window object to `src/nativeReceive.ts`, so that native can call it
+     ```ts
+     const nativeReceiveMessage = new NativeReceiveMessage();

+     const fns: { [key: string]: any } = {
+      ...,
+      onMessage: nativeReceiveMessage.onMessage.bind(nativeReceiveMessage),
+     }
+     ```

-  2. Next we need to consume this message from within the NextJS app and make it available for other components to consume, to do this requires merging the messages into shared state
+  3. Next we need to consume this message from within the NextJS app and make it available for other components to consume, to do this requires merging the messages into shared state - `src/store/index.tsx`
       ```ts
       // setup the initial store state with defaults const initialState: AppStore = {